 ~

 From the front desk I could see Bliar in the lobby in deep battle with a troll, heads close together over a checkerboard.
-As I checked in I kept lookin’ his way, so I could acknowledge him, but he was in deep with his buddy.
-There were gold coins, not continental currency, lined up on both sides of the board.
+As I checked in I kept looking his way, so I could acknowledge him, but he was in deep with his buddy.
+There were gold coins, not Continental currency, lined up on both sides of the board.
 So each game was as serious as it gets.
 Sirius as a heart attack, is a common expression at OW.

 “I’ll kill ya next time,” the troll threatened.
 “Rip ya to shreds.
 Spit out yar worthless bones.”